 About 67% of US workers are disengaged from heir work.
 Anyone who has ever worked a job they did not like knows that the experience of working 8 hours a day at something they do not like does change their quality of life.
-And yes that is “little t” trauma compared to growing up with the knowledge that you will be castrated because it’s just a custom that’s done.
-I mean, can you even imagine what would that do to your soul?
-So living in a culture where stultifying work environments are common is relatively less traumatic, for sure, but it’s still a harm done to you and your quality of life.
-Maybe, even though it is a “pervasive part of life” it can still be traumatizing.
+And yes, of course, that is a profoundly “little t” trauma compared to growing up with the knowledge that you will be castrated because it’s just a custom that’s done.
+I want to be clear in acknowledging there are differences in the amount of harm acts do to a person’s life and soul.
+So, yes, living in a culture where stultifying work environments are common is emphatically less traumatic, but it’s still a harm done to you and your quality of life.
+But the point is that even though the experience is a “pervasive part of life”, it can still be traumatizing.

 Back to the learned helplessness: I believe that limping along having to negotiate dysfunctional cultural norms and half living due to those norms makes it much harder for the majority of people to fully take responsibility for their lives.

 Overly Sensitive or Appropriately Compassionate?